Say Goodbye the Right Way: 12 Awesome Resignation Letter Formats!

 After much thought and consideration, I have decided to take a sabbatical to pursue personal interests and recharge.
 I have thoroughly enjoyed my time at [Company Name] and am grateful for the opportunity to have worked with such a talented team and to have gained valuable experience.

-I am willing to assist in any way I can to ensure a smooth transition during this time.
+Willing to assist in any way to ensure a smooth transition during this time.

 I hope to return to the workforce and would welcome the opportunity to rejoin the team at [Company Name].